edizarca/simple_rate_limiter/README.md

 # RateLimiter

 Welcome to my first gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/simple_rate_limiter`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This is a simple rate limiting gem.

+Simple Rate Limiter can limit the usage of a resource by an actor according to parameters provided.
+If an actor exceeds the pre-determined limit the limiter returns true.
+On repeated violations, the punishment is increased incrementally according to the punishment factor parameter.
+If an actor doesn't violate the resource limit for the same time period of the limitation after it expires, the punishment level is decreased for the actor.

 ## Installation